Shimabara Castle

 Nearest station: Shimabara Station (Shimabara Railway)

-Walk from station: 7 minutes
+Walk from station: 7 min walk

 Parking: Parking available at the castle grounds.